Road ecology: Road permeability

 Wildlife crossings that allow animals to safely cross human-made barriers such as roads, are intended not only to reduce roadkill, but ideally to provide connectivity of habitat areas, combating habitat fragmentation.
 Wildlife crossings may include: underpass tunnels, viaducts, and overpasses.

 Habitat construction and planting

 In Washington County, North Carolina, along Highway 64, a study was conducted to analyze the effects of wildlife underpasses on the local wildlife.
 Three wildlife underpasses were built with fencing around the highway in the study zones.
 The study showed that deer used the underpasses the most and made up 93% of all crossings.
 Mortality rates were calculated and showed that the numbers of deaths were lower near underpasses.
 This cannot be said about all animals.
 Some have smaller home ranges so they were not inclined to travel to underpasses to cross the road.
 Underpass would most likely benefit larger mammals such as bears, deer, and cougars.
 Underpasses were seen to lower mortality rates and increase local species ability to adapt to a habitat along a major road.

+Structural elements such as fencing or walls along road bridges can encourage birds and bats to fly higher over roads or underneath bridges, which lowers the chances of vehicle collisions.
+Some animals, such as birds, are more vulnerable to disturbances during certain periods of the year, such as the breeding season.